wethod/learning-center-source/content/finance/index.md

 (Coming soon)

 You can add more information about your invoice by clicking on the options button of the invoice.
 A window with further details will show up, letting you fill in the info you need.
+Please mind the vat rate is automatically compiled with the client's vat rate (if one has been provided).
 Once you're done, remember to click on the **save** button.

 {{< img-center src="/uploads/2022/01/27/invoice-details.png" >}}